Gender Pay Gap Reporting 2024

 Recruitment & Retention

 Unfortunately fewer women study and work in science, technology, engineering and maths [STEM] disciplines in the UK which form a large part of our organisation.
 In the medium to longer terms our aim is to recruit/develop more female employees into our operations focused functions as well as our Senior and Middle Management Teams.
-Significant progress has been made with 10% of the Senior Management Team and 20% of the Middle Management Team now being female.
+Significant progress has been made with 10% of the Senior Management Team and over 20% of the Middle Management Team now being female.

 In order to achieve this aim we will continue to: